 Our children and young people understand our responsibility to keep them safe.
 We share a child/young person version of our Child Protection and Safeguarding policy.

-All staff (this includes volunteers) are aware of the safeguarding procedures in our school and these are explained to as part of staff induction.
+All staff and volunteers are aware of the safeguarding procedures in our school and these are explained to as part of staff induction (see Training)